CodingItWrong/codingitwrong.com/_posts/2019-05-13-spring-framework-an-opinionated-intro.md

 If a game with the passed-in ID is found, we update its fields and save it; if it's not found, we throw an exception.

-You'll notice errors for the getters and setters for name and release year.
-This is because we're relying on Lombok to generate those accessors, but IntelliJ doesn't know it's going to do so.
-We can fix this by adding a Lombok plugin to IntelliJ.
-From the "IntelliJ IDEA" menu, choose "Preferences…", then click "Plugins", then "Marketplace".
-Search for Lombok.
-Install it, then click "Restart IDE".
-IntelliJ will hold off on fully highlighting your file while it runs an Indexing operation.
-When it finishes, you'll get a warning from the Lombok plugin that it requires an Annotation Processing feature to be enabled.
-Click on the notice, then click the link for "Settings > Build > Compiler > Annotation Processors".
-Check the checkbox next to "Enable annotation processing", then click "OK" to save the settings.
-Now syntax highlighting should be fully enabled on your file, and IntelliJ should recognize the getters and setters as fine.
-Pretty nice!

 Finally, let's add a delete endpoint:

 ```java